 To be an RFHB, you need to look out for the ‘little guy’.
 You need to support individuals against the oppression of the majority.
 You need to understand privilege and not expect others to do things the way you do them.
 You need to understand the relationship between work, effort, and outcome.
 You need to be humble and accept responsibility for your actions and work to improve as a person.

-In a word: just be cool.
-OK, that’s three words.
+In other words, just be cool.
 It seems really really simple to me.
 Just be… reasonable.
 That’s it.
 That’s the baseline.
 From there, you can work on being a zero.